valacuz/proguard-dictionary-generator/readme.md

     }
     ```

-3. Apply plugin on app module's `build.gradle`.
+4. Apply plugin on app module's `build.gradle`.

     For **Groovy**,
-    ```
+    ```groovy
     plugins {
         id 'io.github.valacuz.proguard-dictionary-generator'
     }
     ```

     For **Kotlin**,
-    ```
+    ```kotlin
     plugins {
         id("io.github.valacuz.proguard-dictionary-generator")
     }
     ```

-4. Configure obfuscation dictionary.
+5. Configure obfuscation dictionary.

-    4A.
+    5A.
 By default, plugin creates a configuration file which is able to add on `proguardFiles()` on app module's `build.gradle` collection, and it is still able to build application without error even file is missing.

     For **Groovy**,
-    ```
+    ```groovy
     buildTypes {
         release {
             minifyEnabled true